In this “dying age of music” and reign of streaming services, there is one medium of music sales that is rising in popularity: Vinyl albums.

 Indubitably the best post-punk album of all time, London Calling by The Clash channels everything from rock and roll, soul, and blues, to reggae, funk, and rockabilly.
 This is a must-have album, and not just for its historic presence.
 It signified stretch in The Clash’s musicality and a shift in music standards from one decade to the next.

 Aja by Steely Dan

-Aja by Steely Dan is a collection of smooth and silky jazz rock from undeniably one of the greatest teams ever formed, in regards pure musicianship and engineering.
+Aja by Steely Dan is a collection of smooth and silky jazz-rock from undeniably one of the greatest teams ever formed, in regards to pure musicianship and engineering.
 Its meticulous recording is apparent with crisp sound design and stark attention to detail, showing that studio expertise goes a long way in the construction of an album.
-Most audiophiles of every generation can appreciate Aja for this exact reason.
-Although the LP only consists of seven total songs, it’s a shoo-in among the 18 vinyl albums every man should own for their home collection.
+Audiophiles of every generation can appreciate Aja for this exact reason.
+Although the LP consists of only seven total songs, it’s a shoo-in among the 18 vinyl albums every man should own for their home collection.

 Blue by Joni Mitchell